airbytehq/airbyte/airbyte-integrations/connectors/source-lever-hiring/README.md

 # Lever Hiring Source

 This is the repository for the Lever Hiring source connector, written in Python.
-For information about how to use this connector within Airbyte, see [the documentation](https://docs.airbyte.io/integrations/sources/lever-hiring).

 ## Local development